Eccie-K/E/README.md

 Pull requests are welcome.It is recommended that you open an issue and discuss the changes you would like to make.

 <div><b>Licensing</b></div>
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the <a href="https://choosealicense.com/licenses/mit/">MIT License</a>.